Anthony Timberlands Center

 Competition-winning design for an applied timber research centre

 Whitby Wood’s expertise in timber engineering and embodied carbon reduction contributed to the team’s ability to produce an exceptional design solution — an exemplar of appropriate and sustainable development.
-It also demonstrate innovation in construction and materials use.
+It also demonstrates innovation in construction and materials use.
 In particular, the project shows the potential of mass timber.

-As well as making the most of current development in construction methods, new digital tools are being used to undertake sensitivity tests on the structural impact of changes in the geometry of the building during design development.
+As well as making the most of current development in construction methods, new digital tools were used to undertake sensitivity tests on the structural impact of changes in the geometry of the building during design development.
 This enables a better and earlier understanding of the behaviour of its complex structure.
 Parametric modelling coupled with finite element analysis reveals the stresses and strains, updated in real time as the geometry is moved.
 Being able to push and pull a structure in this way means that an intuitive understanding of it is gained, backed up by accurate numerical methods.

 Whitby Wood was a member of the project’s competition-winning team, led by Grafton Architects in collaboration with Modus Studio, which was selected from a shortlist of 69 practices spanning ten countries.
 Structural engineers: Whitby Wood, Tatum Smith Welcher.
 MEP engineer: Affiliated Engineers Inc. Environmental engineer: Atelier Ten.